xyyxhf/xyyxhf.github.io/_pages/about.md

 [**Project**](https://scholar.google.com/citations?view_op=view_citation&hl=zh-CN&user=FKjwZekAAAAJ&citation_for_view=FKjwZekAAAAJ:zYLM7Y9cAGgC) <strong><span class='show_paper_citations' data='FKjwZekAAAAJ:zYLM7Y9cAGgC'></span></strong>

-- A novel dynamic penalty adaptive matrix machine (DPAMM) is proposed for classification of unbalanced samples.
 - The adaptive low-rank approximation minimization framework is used to adaptively select the larger singular values related to the strong correlation information within the matrix samples.
-- The dynamic penalty factor is introduced to establish a classification model, which can weaken the influence of unbalanced samples on model training and improve the classification performance.
+The dynamic penalty factor is introduced to establish a classification model, which can weaken the influence of unbalanced samples on model training and improve the classification performance.
 <div>
 <div>